ai-cfia/nachet-frontend/TESTING.md

 ---

-### Test 2: Setting Minimum Confidence Threshold via Configuration Widget

-**Objective:** Verify that the minimum confidence threshold can be set through a
-Configuration widget.

-**Preconditions:**
-- [ ] The application is open, and the user is logged in (if required).
-- [ ] The RESULTS table is visible with classification results.

-**Test Steps:**
-1. Click on the configuration icon in the RESULTS table header.
-2. In the Configuration widget popup, adjust the slider to set a new minimum confidence threshold.
-3. Observe if the threshold value is updated in real-time in the RESULTS table.

-**Expected Results:**
-- [ ] The Configuration widget opens with a slider for the minimum confidence threshold.
-- [ ] Adjusting the slider updates the minimum confidence threshold value in real-time.

-**Actual Results:**
-- [ ] Describe what actually happened when the test was executed.

-**Pass/Fail:**
-- [ ] Pass if the confidence threshold updates as expected when adjusted via the slider.
-- [ ] Fail if the slider does not function, or the threshold value does not update.

 ## Test Case: Populating Model List Based on Environment Setting

 **Objective:** Verify that the Results Tuner Popup correctly populates the